Guide to Work, Study, Travel and Living Abroad

 “I need you to find a broken sewage pipe.
 It's down there somewhere,” said our host, pointing to a general area of ground where he thought we'd find the reason behind his blocked toilet.
 “It should only be a couple feet down,” he reassured us.
 Three days later, we were waist-deep in mud, still shoveling and seriously wondering how and why we had arrived here in the first place.

 Other projects followed.
 Endless buckets of concrete were mixed to make a summer barbecue area.
-Stones were pulled from fields and gardens and then fit together like a jigsaw puzzle to build a wall.
+Stones were pulled from fields and gardens and fit together like a jigsaw puzzle to build a wall.
 An entire garage was cleaned out to make way for a renovation project.

 “I'm writing to see how you're doing in the forced labor camp.
 Um, I mean volunteering on a farm,” a friend wrote jokingly one day by email.
 We felt he had a point.
 Despite frequent tea breaks, we ended most days with sore muscles.
 It was hard to explain to those back home how this fit into the “fun” category.

 Chicken chasing was the highlight of our time in France.
 The rest of our daily routine was far more mundane than the glossy descriptions that first enticed us into WWOOF.
-Our learning curve focused more on how to avoid blisters than the finer points of organic farming.
+Our learning curve focused more on how to avoid blisters than on the finer points of organic farming.

 We could have left.
 That is one of the great advantages of a volunteer program like WWOOF.
 Having no fixed contract and no financial commitment allows you a trial period of a few days.
-Stay on for longer if the atmosphere suits your, but if not, there is always the first bus out—rural timetables permitting.
+Stay on longer if the atmosphere suits you, but if not, there is always the first bus out—rural timetables permitting.
 But we chose not to sneak away.
 Instead, we stayed to see our projects through to the end.
 When we left a few weeks later, our enthusiasm for WWOOFing was still intact, helped by pride in a job well done and appreciation from our hosts.

 Arriving a small French village for our first volunteer experience with WWOOF.

-View from the WWOOF in Spain.
+View from a WWOOF in Spain.

-This time we decided after a few days to make our excuses and leave early.
+This time, we decided after a few days to make our excuses and leave early.
 Our hosts were gracious and did not seem to mind that no one would be around to help them refurbish their swimming pool—the next task on the list.

 But We Would WWOOF Again

 As we headed down the Spanish coast with a ferry ticket to Morocco in our back pockets, we reflected on our WWOOF experiences.
 Would we do it again?
 Sure.
-Amongst all the hard work, we made some good friends, spent time in beautiful settings that we would never have seen otherwise.
+Amongst all the hard work, we made some good friends and spent time in beautiful settings that we would never have seen otherwise.
 And we learned some unique skills.

 We are just the people to call if you want to build a stone wall or learn how to catch a chicken—two things we knew nothing about before we started.
-But next time we will focus less on the vibrant descriptions of the farms and more on packing salves for sore muscles.
+But next time, we will focus less on the vibrant descriptions of the farms and more on packing salves for sore muscles.

 Tips For Enjoying Your WWOOF Experience